← Back to Blog

 Diversify your community participation.
 Accounts that only participate in communities related to one topic look suspicious.
 Participate genuinely in communities related to your actual interests — hobbies, local communities, professional topics — alongside any communities relevant to your brand.

 Read every subreddit's rules before posting.
 Each subreddit has its own rules beyond Reddit's global policies.
-Having posts removed for rule violations increases your account's spam risk score.
-Avoiding removals by reading rules first is a simple but highly effective protection strategy.

 Never use automation.
 Bots, automated posting tools, vote scripts, and browser extensions that automate Reddit interactions all produce behavioral patterns that Reddit's detection systems identify immediately.
 The short-term efficiency gain is never worth the account risk.